vujadetech/Haskell-skills/category-theory/category-theory-notes.md

 Also 1 + a is Maybe since it's either a Just x for some x of type a, or it's Nothing which is a unit type (), or at least isomorphic to it.

+#### End Milewski YT cat theory playlist

+#### Other

+- An arrow _f_ is _monic_ if it permits left cancellation when composed with other arrows.
+That is, if g and h are arrows s.t. (f . g = f . h => g = h), then f is monic.
+This is an appropriate generalization of 1-1 functions, or injective functions, in set theory.
+	- Proof: If f : X -> Y is monic, then f is 1-1.
+Suppose on the contrary that f is a monic arrow in the category Set, but f is not 1-1 when considered as an ordinary function in set theory.
+Since f isn't 1-1, there exists x and y for with f(x) = f(y), but x != y.
+Let g : Z -> X be the and h : Z -> X be arrows.